-The long-term expected rate of return of 7.15% on OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.50% for long-term assets invested with the West Virginia Investment Management Board (WVIMB) and an expected short-term rate of return of 3.0% for assets invested with the WVBTI.
-Long-term pre-funding assets are invested with the WVIMB.
+The long term expected rate of return of 7.15% on the OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.50% for long-term assets invested with the WV Investment Management Board (WVIMB) and an expected short-term rate of return of 3.00% for assets invested with the West Virginia Board of Treasury Investments (WVBTI).

+Long-term prefunding assets are invested with the WVIMB.
 The strategic asset allocation consists of 55% equity, 15% fixed income, 10% private equity, 10% hedge fund and 10% real estate invested.
 Short-term assets used to pay current year benefits and expenses are invested with the WVBTI.